jamessssszgc/RateMyHome/Solutions.md

 Render the first page to users along with the latest admin message if the user is logged in.

 ## get /detail/:placeid
 Get the specific place details which contain the place picture, a description, users' review.
 If the user is logged in, he/she is able to post his/her own review along with the rating.
+The placeid is specified by the placeid in google map api.

 ## post /detail/:placeid/comment